Naalu/ds-senior-capstone-projects-website/reports/Report_3.md

 **Rylan:**

 - Completed the last remaining outstanding interview.
-- Worked on the UML diagrams for our different user types.
+- Worked on the use cases for our different user types.
 - **GitHub Summary:** *none*

 **Chris:**